-We consider the scenario where N peers are watching broadcast video streams using their wireless mobile devices through the WWAN.
-The mobile devices are also equipped with wireless local area network (WLAN) interfaces, and the peers are physically located in close enough proximity that a peer-to-peer wireless ad-hoc network can be formed.
+We consider the scenario where N peers are watching broadcast video streams using their wireless mobile devices through the Wireless Wide Area Network (WWAN).
+The mobile devices are also equipped with Wireless Local Area Network (WLAN) interfaces, and the peers are physically located in close enough proximity that a peer-to-peer wireless ad-hoc network can be formed.
 The video streams can be live or stored content that are broadcasted from the media source; for simplicity, we denote media source to mean both a media encoder (where the video streams are encoded), and the actual video broadcasting entity over WWAN.

 We first assume that the media source provides a total of S{all} video streams.
 S{all} varies due to different technologies, broadcast bandwidths, and operational constraints of the mobile video providers.
 Although S{all} streams are available, not all streams will have audiences in a given ad-hoc network at a given time.
-Without loss of generality, we denote $S^ = \{s^1, s^2, \dots, s^S\}$ as the subset of S{all} streams that have audience and $S = |S^|$.
-We assume that the media source can estimate the size S of the subset (rather than the actual subset S^ itself) based on its past history and inform the peers of its estimate using predefined fields in data packet headers.
+Without loss of generality, we denote $S^ = \{s^1, s^2, \ldots, s^S\}$ as the subset of S{all} streams that have audience and $S = |S^|$.
+We assume that the media source can estimate the size S of the subset (rather than the actual subset S^ itself) based on its past history and inform the peers of its estimate using pre-defined fields in data packet headers.

-Each peer n in the network watches one stream $S(n) \in S^$ from the media source, and conversely each stream $s \in S^$ has a group of receiving peers \mathcal{U}s .
-Peers in \mathcal{U}s , each receiving a different subset of packets of stream s, can relay packets to others using WLAN interfaces to repair lost packets.
-This repair process is called CPR.
+Each peer n in the network watches one stream $S(n) \in S^$ from the media source, and conversely each stream $s \in S^$ has a group of receiving peers U_s .
+Peers in U_s , each receiving a different subset of packets of stream s, can relay packets to others using WLAN interfaces to repair lost packets.
+This repair process is called Cooperative Peer-to-Peer Repair (CPR).

 We assume that each peer is willing to relay repair packets of other streams; in return other peers will relay repair packets for the peer.
-We denote A_n as the set of streams of which peer n has received packets: either original video packets from the media source or CPR packets from peers, i.e., streams that peer n can repair via CPR.
+We denote \mathcal{A}n as the set of streams of which peer n has received packets: either original video packets from the media source or CPR packets from peers, i.e., streams that peer n can repair via CPR.
 We use flags in CPR packet header to identify the stream a packet repairs.
-Whenever peer n has a transmission opportunity-a moment in time when peer n is permitted by a scheduling protocol (to be discussed) to locally broadcast a packet via WLAN, peer n selects one stream from A_n to construct and transmit a CPR packet.
+Whenever peer n has a transmission opportunity-a moment in time when peer n is permitted by a scheduling protocol (to be discussed) to locally broadcast a packet via WLAN, peer n selects one stream from \mathcal{A}n to construct and transmit a CPR packet.